ydirson/xcpng-bitbake-proto/README.md

 and XCP-ng/Alma-specific code, this is essentially a prototype, don't count on reusability yet.

+## status

+* prototype
+* content limitations
+  * can only generate part of the packages that make up XCP-ng, some of them not even having the XCP-ng patches added onto the newer upstream version
+  * no usable repository or installation ISO yet
+  * x86_64-v2 arch only
+* tooling limitations
+  * no caching of RPMs downloaded from upstream Alma/EPEL/Fedora
+  * native build only (no cross-compilation)
+  * no support for some features we don't seem to need yet:
+    * rpm dynamic build requirements

 ## quick start

 Setup a build environment: